Create an Attribute Set

 2. Click Import, or open Actions > Import products.

-3. Choose your import format, such as Excel, CSV, or XML.
+3. Choose the import format, such as Excel, CSV, or XML.

-4. Make sure your file includes a column for Attribute Set.
+4. Make sure your file includes an Attribute Set column.

 5. Enter the name of the new Attribute Set for the products that should use it.